Have TWO international ATM cards linked to your bank accounts all accessible by secure Internet Banking.

 And, make sure every note you have is crisp and clean (or money changers + banks will refuse them).

-First, you’ll need to exchange a little cash with a dealer (guy wandering about will find you).
+First, you’ll need to exchange cash with a dealer (guy wandering about will find you).

 It’s safe – and legal – but the rate will be less than the official rate but that’s fine so you can get enough local currency to pay for onward transport to the nearest town or ATM, where you can get more cash at a better rate.